eunwoolee325/unity-coding-challenge/README.md

 ### Technical

-- [ ] Minimize the amount of memory consumed by the application by loading & unloading the 360 images from disk to memory as they switched between
+- [ ] Minimize the amount of memory consumed by the application by loading & unloading the 360 images from disk to memory as they are switched between
-- [ ] Keep the last 2 images used in memory to minimize loading time when swapping to the previous image
+- [ ] Keep the previously viewed image in memory to minimize loading time when swapping to the previous image

 ## Mockup